 Vet Set Go is the first and only web community dedicated to aspiring veterinarians.
 Hundreds of thousands of future veterinarians have read the articles, played the games, watched the videos, and found volunteer opportunities.
 More importantly, Vet Set Go has partnered with organizations like the Auburn College of Veterinary Medicine to give scholarships to tween and teen aspiring veterinarians so that they can attend a weeklong summer veterinary camps.

-Dr. Carpenter’s is also a published author.
-His latest book “Vet Set Go!” was written to solve a problem most future veterinarians face.
+Dr. Carpenter’s book, Vet Set Go!, has been read by thousands of future vets.
+It is the only book that solves a problem most students face.
 “A future veterinarian typically makes his or her decision to become a veterinarian before they are 13 years of age” Dr. Carpenter explains.
 “They then learn very quickly that it is hard to find places where they can get animal experience and/or volunteer at that age.
-Vet Set Go! helps them to solve this problem.
-It is full of ideas on how aspiring veterinarians can explore their dream today.”
+The Vet Set Go! book helps them break through this age barrier.
+It is full of ideas on how aspiring veterinarians can explore their dream today.
+Regardless of their age.”

 Dr. Carpenter holds a license to practice veterinary medicine in multiple states throughout the US.
 He is a member of the American Veterinary Medical Association and the National Science Teachers Association.
 In addition to his Doctor of Veterinary Medicine degree from the Auburn College of Veterinary Medicine, Dr. Carpenter holds a Bachelor of Science in Microbiology from the University of Florida and a Masters of Business Administration from New Hampshire College.